Skip to content

 The most common pattern.
 Users can upload, download, and delete only files they own, in a specific bucket.

-Files in a public bucket can be downloaded by anyone (including public role), but only authenticated users can upload.
+Files in a public bucket can be downloaded by anyone (including the public role), but only authenticated users can upload.

 Multi-Tenant — Organization-Scoped Files